1. Income and earnings overview

 Limitations

-• The SPI covers only taxable benefits (or benefits in kind); therefore, it doesn't capture benefits like Universal Credit or Housing Benefit.
+The SPI covers only taxable benefits (or benefits in kind); therefore, it does not capture benefits such as Universal Credit or Housing Benefit.

-• The SPI is not stratified by geographical area before the sample is selected.
-The precision of estimates depends on measuring the proportion of the UK population which belong to an area.
+The SPI sample is not stratified by geographical area; therefore the precision of estimates depends on measuring the proportion of the UK population that belong to an area.
+Please see the SPI supporting documentation for more detail.

 Uses

-• It is used to provide summary information for the regional accounts that are prepared by Office for National Statistics.
+It is used to provide summary information for the regional accounts that are prepared by the Office for National Statistics.

 5. Other income